kobemartin/SeniorDesign/README.md

 ## Major Updates
 (September 29, 2022) – Initial commit of ESP32 code for interaction with AWS IOT Core.
 This code allows AWS to trigger an event on the ESP32 via the MQTT protocol.

+(September 20, 2022) – ESP32 code can now invoke buzzer and motor on specific events.
+ESP32 can get data from AWS API.
+Webpage updated with user input form.
+Sends data using to AWS API.
+Website also gets data from AWS API and displays results on a HTML table.